SebastienGllmt/wrpc/examples/web/message-channel/README.md

 This directory contains Node.js setup and tests for implementing the wRPC host transport interface.

+Both the server and the client are implementing in this package for ease of testing.
+In practice, these could be separate projects (as long as they're deployed in a way such that they can communicate over MessageChannel)

 ## Architecture

 The TypeScript/JavaScript code is the **host** that implements the WIT interface.
 The WASM component (built from the Rust wRPC code) will **import** this interface and call the host's implementation.